Lift-induced drag: Vortices

 When producing lift, air below the wing is at a higher pressure than the air pressure above the wing.
 On a wing of finite span, this pressure difference causes air to flow from the lower surface, around the wingtip, towards the upper surface.
 This spanwise flow of air combines with chordwise flowing air, which twists the airflow and produces vortices along the wing trailing edge.

+The continuous sheet of small vortices across the trailing edge is unstable, and they quickly combine to produce wingtip vortices which trail behind the wingtip.

 The vortices reduce the wing's ability to generate lift, so that it requires a higher angle of attack for the same lift, which tilts the total aerodynamic force rearwards and increases the drag component of that force.
 The angular deflection is small and has little effect on the lift.
 However, there is an increase in the drag equal to the product of the lift force and the angle through which it is deflected.
 Since the deflection is itself a function of the lift, the additional drag is proportional to the square of the lift.

-The vortices created are unstable, and they quickly combine to produce wingtip vortices which trail behind the wingtip.